 A person could have two exact same pieces of art but each piece is completely unique and they aren’t interchangeable like assets such as bitcoins or money.
 Therefore they are available for everybody to obtain.

 What about digital items such as mp3s?
 An mp3 file can be bought, copied and uploaded to streaming services to be listened to infinitely.
 Therefore how can it be considered to be a non-fungible item?
-This is where NFT comes in.
+This is where NFT music comes in.

 The mp3 would become the non-fungible token because it is given a tag: A unique identification code and metadata that says “this file is original” and can’t be duplicated.
-The unique identification code and metadata comes with tracking information of ownership.
+The unique identification code and metadata come with tracking information of ownership.

 In other words, NFTs allow a digital item such as an mp3 to be treated like a rare art such as The Mona Lisa painting.
 It is unique and non-fungible and comes with its own unique digital signature in the form of identification codes and metadata.

-A question you might be asking is “can’t everyone still listen to the same mp3 of a song on iTunes, YouTube, Spotify and other streaming platforms?”
+A question you might be asking is “Can’t everyone still listen to the same mp3 of a song on iTunes, YouTube, Spotify, and other streaming platforms?”
 Correct but if we go back to the Mona Lisa painting reference, it can’t be duplicated.

 Where Did NFTs Come From?